Quick Summary

 Listing process

 The length of time required to list a company from the kick-off meeting to the actual listing depends on many factors such as the quality of the internal records of the company, the due diligence process, whether all requisite documents and approvals are available or have been obtained and the regulatory policy of the government.
-Generally, a very smooth project will take at least 15 months from submitting application documents to the CSRC to completion.
+Generally, except in the case of listings on the Star Market, a very smooth project will take at least 15 months from submitting application documents to the CSRC to completion.
 Others can take much longer.

 The following diagram summarizes the process for a listing application on the Main Board.